bulib/dataWebsite/manage/writing-a-dmp.md

 + Facilitate the reuse and sharing of your data
 + Ensure your data is backed up

-Data management will help prevent future headaches and, when done properly, will keep your work organized and intelligible to others as well as your future self.
+Data management will help prevent future headaches <<suggestion: a bit vague, maybe explain what type of problems could be prevented>> and, when done properly, will keep your work organized and intelligible to others as well as your future self.

 ## Components of a DMP